champa720/material.io/_science/cc-achieve/chapter-5/lesson-5.3.md

 ![Inclined Plane](){: .materialboxed .responsive-img }

 The same amount of work is done to lift a box as is done to push that box up an inclined plane.
-To lift the box, the amount of work done is equal to the force of 1,500 N times the distance of 1 m, or W = 1,500 N x 1 m = 1,500 J. To push the box along the ramp, the amount of work done is equal to the force of 300 N times the distance of 5 m, or W = 300 N x 5 m = 1,500 J. The same amount of work is done to lift the box as is done to push that box up the ramp.
+To lift the box, the amount of work done is equal to the force of 1,500 N times the distance of 1 m, or \( W = 1,500 N \times 1 m = 1,500 J )\.
+To push the box along the ramp, the amount of work done is equal to the force of 300 N times the distance of 5 m, or \( W = 300 N \times 5 m = 1,500 J )\.
+The same amount of work is done to lift the box as is done to push that box up the ramp.
 The advantage of the inclined plane is that the plane enables the mover to use a smaller force.
 The trade-off is that the force must be exerted over a longer distance.

 #### Screw